 2. It is best to keep it in an enclosed room away from inclement weather.
-See specific details in the INSTALLATION INSTRUCTION section.
+See specific details in the INSTALLATION INSTRUCTION section of your instruction manual or on-line at: hotkilns.com/easy-school-install or: hotkilns.com/general-installation-instructions.

-3. Note that our warranty does not cover damage from corrosion and electrical damage caused by inclement weather.
+3. Note that warranty does not cover damage from corrosion and electrical damage caused by inclement weather.